alexgorji/extendedseleniumpagefactory/readme.md

 value='Save & New'), delete (value='Delete') etc. as a class attribute (form_buttons=[save, save_and_new, delete]).
 If
 a tuple is given the second value indicates the locator.
 For example if the cancel button is in reality a
 link: `<a href="">Cancel</a>`, add (cancel, "LINK_TEXT") to form_buttons.

 This class provides click methods for each input or link according to form_buttons list: click_save(), click_save_and_new(), click_delete() and click_cancel() would be the click methods in our example case.
-Other methods with scrolling and delaying options before clicking a button (scroll_down_and_click_...) are planed as future features of this Mixin.
+Other methods with scrolling down before clicking a button (scroll_down_and_click_...) are also available for each form button. click_ and scroll_down_and_click_ methods accept a time argument for setting time.sleep before clicking.
+For example scroll_down_and_click_save(time=3) does following actions: 1. maximizing the window 2. scrolling down to bottom of the window 3. sleep for 3 seconds (important if scrolling down to bottom takes a while ...)